Flavor of Love Girls: Charm School: Ghettin' Phabulous

 The final four girls compete in a game-show style Q&A to see who has learned the most throughout the season; the first girl to miss three questions is expelled from the competition.
 The catch to the game is that each girl gets to decide who to ask their question to.
 Becky, Leilene, and Saaphyri team up together and decide that they would ask Shay all of the questions.
 Shay gets eliminated when asked "Which fork do you use to eat frog legs?", saying the table fork.
 Mo'Nique then says it was a trick question and the answer was fingers.
 The three remaining girls are then given one hour to write a speech explaining what it would mean to them to win the money and to explain what they learned.
 Mo'Nique acknowledged that Shay had been ganged-up on and convinced to come back and judge the ladies on their speeches to show that you can play a person one time, but have to need the person another time.
 Leilene and Becky both read their speeches on paper, but Saaphyri comes out and says that she does not have anything, and begins to speak "off the top of her head".
 Leilene talks about using the money towards a better future for her and her kids.
 Becky says if she wins the money that she would repay Saaphyri's kindness back by giving her $25,000, half the money prize.
 During Saaphyri's speech, she says that the money would be used for her to have a place that she could call home, leaving Mo'Nique and Shay in tears.
 Saaphyri and Shay reconcile and forgive each other and Mo'Nique then tells Shay she must choose the final two.
 Shay first picks Saaphyri because her speech was from the heart and it moved her the most.
 However, Shay could not bring herself to choose between Becky and Leilene.
 Because of this, Mo'Nique believes that Shay is now a grown woman, and makes the decision for her.
 Mo'Nique chooses Leilene as the second finalist and eliminates Becky because she felt that she did not need the money as much as Leilene or Saaphyri did.
 Mo'Nique tells the two remaining ladies that tomorrow they should get ready to have a make-over.
 During the final elimination ceremony Leilene was told she did not win but was given the opportunity to go into modeling thanks in part by Dean Keith.
 Saaphyri is crowned Charm School Queen and breaks down into tears, thanking God that he helped her.
-As a final gift after the $50,000 dollar check, Mo'Nique brings out her UGG boots back telling her that she said she'd get them back.
+As a final gift after the $50,000 check, Mo'Nique brings out her UGG boots back telling her that she said she'd get them back.